greyscalepress/interview-project/content/interviews/2014-04-30-Dave_Crossland.md

 Another big thing we have been working on since LGM 2013: the UFO support in FontForge.

-**MS:** Is this working now in FontForge?
+**MS** – Is this working now in FontForge?

-**DC:** It's working a lot better than it used to.
+**DC** – It's working a lot better than it used to.
 And we started to implement UFO version 3, which at the moment still isn't supported by any other font editors.
 We will see how that goes.

-**MS:** when at LGM 2014, you pointed out the similarities between the interface of Metapolator (a sidebar with *design* parameters, and a specimen card), and of the Google Fonts directory (a sidebar with *search* parameters, and a specimen card).
+**MS** – when at LGM 2014, you pointed out the similarities between the interface of Metapolator (a sidebar with *design* parameters, and a specimen card), and of the Google Fonts directory (a sidebar with *search* parameters, and a specimen card).

-**DC:** The basic idea of a font directory is that you have specimen cards for each card.
+**DC** – The basic idea of a font directory is that you have specimen cards for each card.
 And similarly, in **Metaflop**, which is kind of a Metapolator version one, you also have these three cards, where a glyph palette is showing all letters, then there's another card with one letter scaled up very big, and there's a third card where you can have a couple of lines of text.

 This is conceptually very similar: you have this main staging area, showing type, to the left you have the sidebar with sliders.
 The Prototypo user interface is also very much like this: there's a sidebar with sliders, then you have the main stage area, with different views of type at various scales.